 "Whitewater will also bring you back to shore.
 When it comes to most rips, 'white is nice, green is mean.'"

-Finally, if you just can't get out, let the rip take you out the back until it stops.
+Finally, if you just can't swim out, let the rip take you out the back until it stops.
 Then you'll be able to swim back to the beach in an alternative way.

 So, here's a recap:

-- If a lifeguard is on duty, always check before entering the water where the nearest one is to you;
+- Check with the lifeguards: If a lifeguard is on duty, always check before entering the water where the nearest one is to you;

-- Always check forecasts of weather conditions and surf reports to see what the water will be like;
+- Monitor the surf: Always check forecasts of weather conditions and surf reports to see what the water will be like;

 How to Escape a Rip Current